christex-foundation/progression-framework/frameworks/hr.md

           - 'Owns their workload of BAU specialist tasks and/or small- and medium-scale projects within their squad.
 Begins to delegate tasks out to their squad so they can focus on more complex projects.'
           - 'Works autonomously but asks for guidance when they need to.
 Runs meetings well inside and outside the People Collective.'
           - 'Focuses on important, urgent work while not losing sight of other things.
 Thinks in terms of the next few months and how they can have the highest impact in this timeframe.'
-          - "Regularly reviews and improves processes to make sure they're still working hard for Monzonauts.
+          - "Regularly reviews and improves processes to make sure they're still working hard for employees.
 Identifies opportunities to automate processes and helps make this happen."
           - 'Actively suggests team goals.'
       - level: 3
         criteria: